ForgeRock/appAuthHelper/README.md

         },
         renewCooldownPeriod: 1,
         oidc: true,
+        identityProxyPreference: "XHR", // can be either "XHR" or "serviceWorker"
         redirectUri: "appAuthHelperRedirect.html", // can be a relative or absolute url
         serviceWorkerUri: "appAuthServiceWorker.js" // can be a relative or absolute url });